KHARIKA17/GDP1/StoriesAndSprintPlanning/Pooja/Readme3.md

 •Here is the common link :<br>
 •http://cs04.nwmissouri.edu/secure/RapidBoard.jspa?rapidView=6&projectKey=GDPGAM&view=planning.nodetail&quickFilter=12&quickFilter=11&issueLimit=100

-3. Half day 2
+3. Half day 2 <br>
-•Time allotted: 4 hours out of the class = worth 300 points •one of our team members writes an email to other developers to give the details of the tasks they want to do, some people responded with the tasks.
+•Time allotted: 4 hours out of the class = worth 300 points<br>
+•one of our team members writes an email to other developers to give the details of the tasks they want to do, some people responded with the tasks.<br>
-•I created tasks for them in Jira regarding building data queries for the quest, location.
+•I created tasks for them in Jira regarding building data queries for the quest, location. <br>
 •Jira links:
 - http://cs04.nwmissouri.edu/browse/GDPGAM-251
 - http://cs04.nwmissouri.edu/browse/GDPGAM-252